-As with seeds, each business may need different conditions to start growing, but most of those growing businesses will need the same basic tools to really thrive.
+Each business has different needs and conditions to grow, but most businesses need the same basic tools to really thrive.
 One of the most important of those tools is reliable financing, and one of the easiest places to start is with a quality business credit card.

-Two of the top business cards on the market for growing businesses are the sibling Chase Ink Business cards, the Chase Ink Business Cash℠ and Chase Ink Business Preferred℠.
+Two of the top business cards on the market for growing businesses are the sibling Chase Ink Business cards, the Ink Business Cash℠ Credit Card and Ink Business Preferred® Credit Card.
 Each card has its strengths and either would be a solid option for most small business owners.

 Choose Between Cash Back or Ultimate Rewards® Points

-When comparing the Ink Business Cash℠ and Ink Business Preferred℠ cards, the most prominent difference you’ll likely notice is that each card uses a different rewards structure.
-As its name implies, the Ink Business Cash℠ card offers cash back rewards, while Ink Business Preferred℠ cardholders earn Ultimate Rewards® points for their purchases.
+When comparing the Ink Business Cash℠ Credit Card and Ink Business Preferred® Credit Card cards, the most prominent difference you’ll likely notice is that each card uses a different rewards structure.
+As its name implies, the Ink Business Cash℠ Credit Card card offers cash back rewards, while Ink Business Preferred® Credit Card cardholders earn Ultimate Rewards® points for their purchases.

-The Ink Business Preferred℠, on the other hand, has a single bonus level, providing 3X points per dollar on the first $150,000 in combined purchases for travel, shipping services, internet, cable, and phone services, and advertising purchases on social media and for SEO.
-As with its sibling card, the Ink Business Preferred℠’s $150,000 purchase limit for bonus rewards categories resets each account anniversary year.
+The Ink Business Preferred® Credit Card, on the other hand, has a single bonus level, providing 3X points per dollar on the first $150,000 in combined purchases for travel, shipping services, internet, cable, and phone services, and advertising purchases on social media and for SEO.
+As with its sibling card, the Ink Business Preferred® Credit Card‘s $150,000 purchase limit for bonus rewards categories resets each account anniversary year.

 at Chase'ssecure website